DestyNova/advent_of_code_2021/day15/retro.md

 __Several minutes later__

-It's a tiny bit faster, maybe 100ms shaved off -- but it's close that I'm measuring noise at this point.
+It's a tiny bit faster, maybe 100ms shaved off -- but it's so close that I'm measuring noise at this point.

 ## Performance of the different implementations